Vindmn1234/Master-Thesis-Jiazheng/README.md

   - GPT-4o-mini achieved 94% accuracy in labeling publication outcomes when benchmarked against human annotations.
   - XGBoost trained on structured features achieved an AUC of 0.717 and accuracy of 66.1%.
   - Adding trial description embeddings did not improve performance, suggesting trial descriptions are more relevant to operational feasibility than outcome success.

-Performance varied slightly by trial phase, with Phase 2 and 3 showing modestly higher predictive accuracy than Phase 1.
+  - Performance varied slightly by trial phase, with Phase 2 and 3 showing modestly higher predictive accuracy than Phase 1.

 📌 Limitations & Future Work
+- Include important features(number of patients at risk, adverse events, death) from a more well-structured database(AACT).
-Publication bias and incomplete linkage between trials and publications may affect label accuracy.
+- Publication bias and incomplete linkage between trials and publications may affect label accuracy.
-Future directions: analyze full-text publications, include adverse event data, and apply retrieval-augmented generation (RAG) for richer feature extraction.
+- Future directions: analyze full-text publications, clinical trial interim reports(if possible), and apply retrieval-augmented generation (RAG) for richer feature extraction(google news, google scholar, etc.).

 📌 Citation